msunbay/zod-pg/README.md

 ## Customizing Generated Models with Hooks

-zod-pg provides hooks that allow you to customize the generated models during the generation process.
-These hooks are useful for adding custom validation, transformations, or modifications to your schemas.
+zod-pg provides hooks to customize the generated models during generation.
+These hooks allow you to add custom validation, transformations, or modifications to your schemas.

 ### Available Hooks